 What does climate change mean?
-What action is being taken now?
-And what can be done in the future?
+What action for climate protection is being taken now?
+And what can be done in the future to save our resources?
 We’re taking a closer look at climate change – and at how governments, companies and individuals can be part of a solution.

 Since the 1880s, which marked the beginning of industrialization, the Earth’s temperature has risen by about one degree Celsius.
 This is having an impact on the world, on people and on the environment – which can already be seen in extreme weather phenomena, global migration and changes in ecosystems.
+The consequences of climate change are unmistakable.
 Research conducted by NASA, for instance, shows that global temperatures in 2020 were the warmest ever tracked on record.
 This means there is a clear long-term trend for our planet getting warmer: the past five years have been the warmest in the last 140 years.

 At the same time, scientists argue that global temperatures can be expected to rise much more if current trends persist.
 This will have irreversible and destructive impacts on the climate because the global balance of atmosphere, land and ocean will be affected.
 Businesses will also be affected due to constraints in the supply chain.
-For this reason, companies are developing preventive risk management strategies alongside their efforts to avoid CO2 emissions.
+For this reason, companies are developing preventive risk management strategies alongside their efforts to avoid CO2 emissions and protect the climate.

 Very simply: Every individual and organization – from governments through to companies and civil society organizations – is being asked to contribute to limiting the rise of our planet’s temperature.